beoutbreakprepared/nCoV2019/README.md

 And a short summary of the data can be found here: Xu B, Kraemer MUG, Open COVID-19 Data Working Group.
 Open access epidemiological data from the COVID-19 outbreak.
 Lancet Infect Dis.
 2020;20(5):534. doi:10.1016/S1473-3099(20)30119-5

+A dashboard showing the data can be viewed here: https://www.healthmap.org/covid-19/

 # Co-morbidity estimates

 Co-morbidity data may facilitate CFR estimation processes